- College of Arts & Sciences

 Reserve items are removed at the end of each term so that faculty have a chance to re-assess the reserve content for each course.
 Copyright guidelines require that articles be removed at the end of each term unless permission has been obtained from the publisher to place the article on reserve for multiple terms.
 Files for scanned items are retained.
 If you have used an item on reserve in the past, we should have an electronic file stored.
 In addition to keeping an archive of all scanned materials, the library keeps an archives of the list of items you place on reserve each term.
 If you teach the same course the following year, you can simply contact us and tell us to reuse the items from the previous year.

 This may violate copyright guidelines.
-Copyright screening will be done for items that you bring to the library to place on reserve, and we’ll send you a link to place on your Moodle page.
+Copyright screening will be done for items that you bring to the library to place on reserve, and we’ll send you a link to place on your Moodle page at your request.
 The benefit is that you don’t have to deal with copyright permissions or making your materials ADA accessible.